 - Preventing Complications of Twin or Multiple Pregnancies

 Have you been told that a multiple pregnancy is risky for both the mother and the children?
 Well, let go of your apprehensions, as in most cases, the expecting mother will give birth to healthy babies and she will stay healthy herself as well.
-The odds of having identical twins is one in every 350 or 400 births.
+The odds of having identical twins are three in every 1000 births worldwide.

 Some complications are more common in the case of multiple or twin pregnancies than in normal pregnancies, the most prominent one being that you will be delivering premature babies.
 Though other complications are rare, it is important that expecting mothers know about them, as these complications need close monitoring and medical attention.